tdhoffman/spycause/README.md

 scenario list and assumptions.
 Also -- and this would probably best be worked out during implementation -- the `f_*` functions should be fleshed out a bit more.
 Do they just specify the relationships between variables?
 Do they also specify the nature of dependencies?
 How much functionality goes into them?

+## Actual `Simulator` implementation
+Implemented the `Simulator` class successfully and deleted `old_simulator.py`.
+Currently in the process of testing the various options in it.
+I realized that `f_x(*args)` is not necessary as X can simply be generated as some spatially autocorrelated data by default.
+Moreover, Z is constrained to be Binomial(1, p) where p is a vector of probabilities that are a linear function of X and potentially location.
+This way, subclasses of this default `Simulator` will be able to override the `f_z` function and easily change only the linearity of Z rather than other aspects.
+Finally, to be coherent with functional causal models, Y is fully generated in `_create_Y`.
+The function can be overriden in any number of ways by future subclasses.